William Antrobus Griesbach: World War I and World War II

-When World War I broke out, the Dragoons volunteered as a unit.
+When World War I broke out, the Dragoons were ordered to embark to the war.
 In December of that year, Griesbach was promoted to major assigned to command the 49th Battalion.
-He was able to recruit 1000 men in eight days in January 1915.
-The unit served in various engagements, including the Battle of Vimy Ridge, the Battle of Arras, the Battle of Passchendaele, and the liberation of Mons.
-In 1917, Griesbach was promoted to Brigadier-General and assigned command of the 1st Canadian Infantry Brigade of the 1st Canadian Division.
+He recruited 1000 men in eight days in January 1915.
+The unit fought in the Battle of Vimy Ridge, the Battle of Arras, the Battle of Passchendaele, and the liberation of Mons.

+In February 1917, Griesbach was promoted to temporary brigadier general and assigned command of the 1st Canadian Infantry Brigade of the 1st Canadian Division in succession to Garnet Hughes.

-He was awarded the Distinguished Service Order twice and the Victorian Decoration for long service.
+He was awarded the Distinguished Service Order twice and the Colonial Auxiliary Forces Officers' Decoration for long service.
 He was appointed Companion of the Order of the Bath and Companion of the Order of St. Michael and St. George.
+The citation for his DSO appeared in The London Gazette in June 1916 and reads as follows:

+For actions taken during Canada's Hundred Days, he was awarded a bar to his DSO.
+His citation stated the following:

 During World War II, he was made Inspector General of the Canadian Army for Western Canada and was promoted to the rank of major-general.
 He retired from that position in 1943.